 Request a copy by filling out the program request form.
 It's FREE!

-Read Dr. Kirk's articles about the two-strip estimator from The Shot Peener magazine now archived in the Shot Peener Library.
+Read more about the two-strip estimator in The Shot Peener magazine article by Dr. Kirk, Two Strip Setting-Up and Verification Program for Peening Intensity archived in the Shot Peener Library.

-Please contact me if you have questions or comments on this program.
-Jack Champaigne
+Please contact us at Electronics Inc. if you have questions or comments on this program.